10th person arrested in connection with David Ortiz shooting

 A surveillance recording from the Santo Domingo bar Sunday night shows the gunman approaching Ortiz and shooting him at nearly point-blank range.

-The director of the National Police says someone offered the suspects $8,000 to perform the hit.
+The director of the National Police said someone offered the suspects $8,000 to perform the hit.

+Ortiz’s wife, Tiffany, thanked the man who rushed him to the hospital last week.
+Doctors say it may have saved his life.

+Tiffany posted pictures of Ortiz on Instagram Sunday for Father’s Day writing, “This Father’s Day brings with it a new appreciation for life and an awareness of what really matters.”

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)